Custom App Actions

 Launch actions from a custom menu

-When DayBack first opens you might want to add an action to insert some buttons into the sidebar or add buttons that open other apps, control your thermostat, or anything else you can dream up.
-You can add a custom button launcher like in the screenshot below.
-Custom buttons allow you to lunch your own actions, run FileMaker scripts, load commonly used bookmarks, or perform multi-update operations on the selected events.
+For instance, you can add a custom button launcher, as shown in the screenshot below.
+Custom buttons enable you to launch your own actions, run FileMaker scripts, load commonly used bookmarks, or perform multi-update operations on selected events.

 Installing an app action